 ADMINISTRATION

 The Committee has the sole authority to represent and manage the Market, and to delegate this authority as circumstances require.

+The ABCD Inc Events Subcommittee has the authority delegated by the Committee in relation to the Market event.

 The Market aims to foster a friendly and cooperative spirit; the administration of the Market will be consultative and serve the shared interests of all stallholders.

-The Committee will maintain regular contact with all stallholders and provide feedback and notices in a timely, constructive, and equitable manner.
+The Events Subcommittee will maintain regular contact with all stallholders and provide feedback and notices in a timely, constructive, and equitable manner.

 The Market will be conducted in accordance with the association constitution, Regional NSW & Lithgow City Council grant guidelines, and agreements with the Australian Makers Marketplace Pty Ltd (t/a Monkey Creek Café + Pantry), Gallery H & the landowner - Mark O’Carrigan.